uofa-cmput404/uofa-cmput404.github.io/content/general/help.md

 If you or someone you know is in need of immediate assistance, please reach out to a friend, professor, or staff member.
 Find a list of immediate support services **[here](https://www.ualberta.ca/current-students/need-help-now.html)**.

+## Advising

+- **Undergraduate Advisor:**  [UAlberta Undergraduate Advisor](https://www.ualberta.ca/en/campus-life/academic-success/academic-faculty-resources.html?).
+It is never too early or too late to start these discussions and learn about how the faculty can support students throughout their undergraduate careers.

 ## Student Self-Care Guide

 This [Self-Care Guide](https://drive.google.com/file/d/1t5fqgXCG369tt5hDxrzQuvlTdy2W46RB/view?usp=sharing), originally designed by the Faculty of Native Studies, has broader application for use during students’ learning.
 It provides some ideas and strategies to consider that can help navigate emotionally challenging or triggering material.